Quantum Compression of Tensor Network States: Conclusions

 We designed compression protocols for parametric families of tensor network states, in which some of the tensors depend on the parameters, while some others are constant.
 Physically, the variable tensors can be associated to systems that carry unknown parameters, or to inaccessible degrees of freedom of the environment.
 Given a tensor network with constant and variable tensors, one can construct a flow network, where the variable tensors are connected to the source, and the physical systems are connected to the sink.
 In such a network, every cut identifies an exact deterministic compression protocol that compresses every state in the parametric family into a quantum memory of dimension equal to the size of the cut.
 In addition to quantifying the amount of memory needed to store tensor network states, we provided a general quantum compression algorithm, and we identified sufficient conditions for the algorithm to run in polynomial time, showing that they are satisfied by all families of MPSs.

 { Our results can be applied to site-independent tensor network states of $n$ quantum systems, showing that every such state can be compressed without error into a memory of $O(\log n)$ qubits.
-This scaling is optimal, because the set of site-independent MPSs contains as a subset the set of all identically-prepared states, which is known to require $O(\log n)$ qubits \cite{yang2016efficient,yang2018compression}.
-The optimal prefactor in this logaritmic scaling remains to be determined.
+This scaling is optimal, because the set of site-independent MPSs contains as a subset the set of all identically-prepared states, which is known to require $O(\log n)$ qubits, both for exact \cite{yang2016efficient} and approximate compression protocols \cite{yang2016optimal,yang2018compression}.
+The optimal prefactor in the logaritmic scaling of the memory for general site-independent tensor network states remains to be determined.

 Our results can also be used to provide upper bounds on the amount of information one can encode into multipartite system using tensor network codes, such as the toric code \cite{kitaev1997quantum,kitaev2003fault,bravyi1998quantum} and holographic codes \cite{pastawski2015holographic,latorre2015holographic}.
 For example, our method shows that a toric code with circumference $L$ and with variable boundary conditions can be faithfully compressed into $L$ qubits (a toric code is a PEPS with $d_{\rm c}=2$ \cite{verstraete2006criticality}).
 As a consequence, we can deduce that the number of qubits one can encode with the toric code is at most $L$.
 This result is consistent with the construction by Bravyi and Kitaev \cite{bravyi1998quantum}, which shows that one can encode up to $L/2-1$ qubits.
 The discrepancy between this value and our bound is mostly due to that in Ref. \cite{bravyi1998quantum}, the boundary condition of a toric code is not arbitrary, while we consider arbitrary boundary conditions.
 More generally, we showed that tensor network states with variable boundary and constant interior satisfy an area law, according to which the number of qubits needed to compress these states is proportional to the size of the boundary. }